OpenVidu/openvidu/README.md

 		});
 	});
     ```
 3. Connect to the session.
 For a non-secure approach, the value of *token* parameter is irrelevant.
 You can pass as second parameter a callback to be executed after connection is stablished.
-A common use-case for users that want to stream their own video is the following one: if the connection to the session has been succesful, get a PublisherTokBox object (appended to HTML element with id 'publisher') and publish it.
+A common use-case for users that want to stream their own video is the following one: if the connection to the session has been succesful, get a Publisher object (appended to HTML element with id 'publisher') and publish it.
 The rest of participants will receive the stream.

 	```javascript
 	session.connect(token, function (error) {